SierraSoftworks/blog/src/posts/2021-02-14-recipe-for-a-monitoring-service.md

       params:
         content: |
             ## Description
-            This instance's healthcheck has failed, which indicates that it is no longer able to serve traffic. **It will be automatically removed from the load balancer** and traffic will be routed to other instances automatically.
+            This instance's health-check has failed, which indicates that it is no longer able to serve traffic. **It will be automatically removed from the load balancer** and traffic will be routed to other instances automatically.